alexch/codelikethis/public/projects/geo_vermonter.md

 **When** the user selects "high scores" from the nav bar

 **Then** the app shows a list of all games, in score order (top to bottom), including scores from all other players

-### Tech:

-Initially, implement your server code as simply as possible.
-Over the course of the week, we will learn more ways of saving state on a server or database.

-1. in RAM (a list of JS objects in an array) -- this will get erased when you restart the server but will be just fine for demos
-2. in a file -- this will work locally but will not work on Heroku
-3. in MongoDB

 <!--/BOX-->